babonet13/HostYourNode/readme.md

 Objective of the projet
 -
-Thanks to this repository, you can build a __100% containerized__ Bitcoin stack.
+Thanks to this repository, you can build a __100% containerized__ Bitcoin stack node(s).
 So, you can either :
 * <A href="https://github.com/babonet13/HostYourNode/tree/master/HowTo">Build</A> your own stack by using a physical machine at home or a virtual machine in the cloud ...
 * <A href="http://bit.ly/2DOj69o">Buy</A> a ready-to-use stack by ordering a pre-configured machine at <a href="http://bit.ly/2DOj69o">HostYourNode@OpenBazaar</a>.